graphql-rust/juniper/book/src/quickstart.md

     home_planet: String,
 }

-// Now, we create our root Query and Mutation types with resolvers by using the
+// Now, we create our root `Query` and `Mutation` types with resolvers by using
-// object macro.
+// the `#[graphql_object]` attribute.

-// Objects can have contexts that allow accessing shared state like a database
+// Resolvers can have a context that allows accessing shared state like a
-// pool.
+// database pool.
 struct Context {
     // Use your real database pool here.
-    pool: DatabasePool,
+    db: DatabasePool,
 }

-// To make our context usable by Juniper, we have to implement a marker trait. impl juniper::Context for Context {}
+// To make our `Context` usable by `juniper`, we have to implement a marker
+// trait.
+impl juniper::Context for Context {}

 struct Query;

-#[graphql_object(
 // Here we specify the context type for the object.
-    // We need to do this in every type that
-    // needs access to the context.
+// We need to do this in every type that needs access to the `Context`.
+#[graphql_object]
-    context = Context,
+#[graphql(context = Context)]
-)]
 impl Query {
+    // Note, that the field name will be automatically converted to the
-    fn apiVersion() -> &'static str {
+    // `camelCased` variant, just as GraphQL conventions imply. fn api_version() -> &'static str {
         "1.0"
     }

+    fn human(
-    // Arguments to resolvers can either be simple types or input objects.
+        // Arguments to resolvers can either be simple scalar types, enums or
+        // input objects.
+        id: String,
-    // To gain access to the context, we specify a argument
+        // To gain access to the `Context`, we specify a `context`-named
-    // that is a reference to the Context type.
+        // argument referring the correspondent `Context` type, and `juniper`
+        // will inject it automatically.
+        context: &Context,
-    // Juniper automatically injects the correct context here. fn human(context: &Context, id: String) -> FieldResult<Human> {
+    ) -> FieldResult<Human> {
-        // Get a db connection.
+        // Get a `db` connection.
-        let connection = context.pool.get_connection()?;
+        let conn = context.db.get_connection()?;
-        // Execute a db query.
+        // Execute a `db` query.
-        // Note the use of `?` to propagate errors. let human = connection.find_human(&id)?;
+        // Note the use of `?` to propagate errors. let human = conn.find_human(&id)?;
         // Return the result.
         Ok(human)
     }
 }

-// Now, we do the same for our Mutation type.
+// Now, we do the same for our `Mutation` type.

 struct Mutation;

-#[graphql_object(
+#[graphql_object]
+#[graphql(
     context = Context,
     // If we need to use `ScalarValue` parametrization explicitly somewhere
     // in the object definition (like here in `FieldResult`), we could